jollyland24/javascript-learning-notebook/02_external_guides/code_review.md

 ### Purpose - Does the code do what it's supposed to do?

+#### Functionality
+- Does the function actually covers the full design intents?

+#### System dependency
+TODO: define "Use design systems properly"

 ### Readability - Is the code easy to understand?

 #### Naming